hugalafutro/open-webui-systray/README.md

 > **Note:** This project was created with the help of **AI** using [**Cursor**](https://cursor.com/).
 Human judgment still applies; the disclosure is here for anyone who wants to know how the code came together.

+> *Third-party:* This is an independent tool and is not officially affiliated with the [Open WebUI](https://github.com/open-webui/open-webui) project.

 # Open WebUI Systray

 ![Screenshot of Open WebUI Systray](screenshot.png)